-The following assumes the use of the all-in-one inventory.
-If using a different inventory, such as multinode, replace the -i argument accordingly.
+The following assumes the use of the multinode inventory.
+If using a different inventory, such as all-in-one, replace the -i argument accordingly.

-1. Bootstrap servers with kolla deploy dependencies:
+- For deployment or evaluation, run: - 1.
+Bootstrap servers with kolla deploy dependencies:

-'''

-kolla-ansible -i ./all-in-one bootstrap-servers
+kolla-ansible -i ./multinode bootstrap-servers

-'''